-- If your child has had low blood cell counts while taking this drug in the past.
+- If you have had low blood cell counts while taking this drug in the past.

-- If your child is taking any of these drugs: Drugs used to treat malaria, gold products, oxyphenbutazone, or phenylbutazone.
+- If you are taking any of these drugs: Drugs used to treat malaria, gold products, oxyphenbutazone, or phenylbutazone.

 - Deaths from certain diseases like aplastic anemia, Goodpasture’s syndrome, and myasthenia gravis have happened with this drug.
 Talk with your doctor.

 - Kidney problems have happened with this drug.
 Sometimes, these have been deadly.
 Talk with the doctor.

 - If you are 65 or older, use this drug with care.
 You could have more side effects.